pensjonatus/flash-fiction/blog/days-of-longing.md

 ---
-title: 'Days of Longing'
+title: Days of Longing
 date: '2015-05-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Where are you, my Alice?
 The sun is setting over the treeline making everything